AI

 Six weeks.
 Clear metrics.
 Narrow scope.
 Business outcomes over technical capabilities.

-That’s the ai pilot program methodology that separates the 5% that succeed from the 95% that stall.
+That is the ai pilot program methodology that separates the 5% generating value at scale from the rest stuck in pilot purgatory.

 Start with the problem.
 Build the minimum.
 Measure what matters.
 Decide fast.

-If value exists, you’ll know by week 6.
-If it doesn’t, you’ve learned that too.
-Either way, you’re not stuck in pilot purgatory wondering whether to keep going or cut your losses.
+If value exists, you will know by week 6.
+If it does not, you have learned that too.
+Either way, you are not stuck in pilot purgatory - experiments that look impressive in presentations but never take hold in day-to-day operations.

-The companies winning with AI aren’t running longer pilots.
-They’re running focused ones that prove value quickly or fail fast enough to try something else.
+Only about 5% of companies are generating value from AI at scale; nearly 60% report little or no impact.
+The ones winning are not running longer pilots.
+They are running focused ones that prove value quickly or fail fast enough to try something else.

 About the Author